dsanson/termpdf/README.md

 so for the moment you will need to install [the beta test release or a nightly build](https://iterm2.com/downloads.html).

+Since it relies on iTerm2, it is Mac only.
+It shouldn't be hard to add support for X11 and framebuffer, using w3m's `w3mimagedisplay` tool, but I don't have that installed.

 It works by converting each page of the pdf into a png, using Ghostscript.
 If a pdf happens to already contain one image for each page, it instead uses [Poppler][]'s `pdfimages` to extract those images.